kingparra/aws-for-jobs/11_-_cloudformation/questions.rst

 some technically sound arguments.

 * It's possible to set up one-click deployments with CF.
-* CF tempaltes can be distributed on the AWS marketplace, whereas Terraform cannot.
+* CF templates can be distributed on the AWS marketplace, whereas Terraform cannot.
 * Anyone who has a SysOps Associate cert most likely knows some CloudFormation.
 * CloudFormation has a graphical editor called Designer that seems nice for doing visual presentations of network topologies.
 (There